 Interpreting the meaning of your completed RQ radar chart involves examining the overall size of the "wheel" (a wider wheel suggests greater resilience) and the "balance" or proportionality of the wheel.
-A wheel out of balance, for example, would be evident if the your scores indicated low levels of resilience in one or more dimensions (such as personal vision or interpersonal competence) as compared to other dimensions.
-The gray area represents a low to moderate level of resilience.
+A wheel out of balance, for example, would be evident if your scores indicated low levels of resilience in one or more dimensions as compared to other dimensions.
+You can still be resilient regardless of the shape of the wheel because, for some people, one or two dimensions may be all it takes to carry them through challenges, crises, or setbacks.